top of page

 The Death of the Incredible Hulk

-Plays like a typical episode, albeit with more sex & violence, before the abrupt ignominious end.
-They built up 5 seasons & movies of anticipation with no pay off.
-To make it worse, they scrapped introducing She-Hulk for this.
+It plays like a typical episode, albeit with touch more sex and violence, before the abrupt ignominious end.
+They built up five seasons and movies of anticipation with absolutely no pay off.
+To make things worse, they scrapped introducing She-Hulk for this.

 Premiere: Feb 18, 1990